steineggerlab/Metabuli/README.md

 ## Classification
 ```
 metabuli classify <i:FASTA> <i:DBDIR> <o:OUTDIR> <Job ID> [options]
-- INPUT : FASTA or FASTQ file (not compressed) of reads you want to classify.
+- INPUT : FASTA or FASTQ file of reads you want to classify.
 - DBDIR : The directory of reference DB.
 - OUTDIR : The directory where the result files will be generated.
 - Job ID: It will be the prefix of result files.